Parent PLUS Loan Forgiveness Options & Alternatives

 As a parent, you want the best for your child.
 Often, that means contributing to your child’s education.
 If you don’t have enough money saved for college, you likely turned to student loans to fill the gap.

 With so much debt, it can be hard to make ends meet, let alone save for other goals like retirement.
-If you are struggling to afford your payments, here’s what you need to know about Parent PLUS loan forgiveness and other repayment alternatives.
+In this guide to Parent PLUS repayment, we'll take a look at your options and alternatives.

 What are Parent PLUS loans?